AndresICM/16S-rRNA-Metabarcoding-analysis/README.md

 ```
 ## Working with Improved Sequences and a Customized Database

-Now that we have our improved reads and a customized database, we can align sequences to the reference.
+Now that we have improved reads and a customized database, we can align sequences to the reference.
 This process takes a few minutes

 ```
 align.seqs(fasta=Contigs/tutorial.trim.contigs.good.unique.fasta, reference=Contigs/silva.v4.fasta, processors=1, flip=t)